Pre-2020 Events Archive

 - 2017 Lightning Talks

-The sixth annual Lightning Talks event was held at the Mosher Alumni House.
-In this fast-paced, hour-long event 16 speakers from across and beyond campus presented 3-minute talks falling under the broad theme of “space/spatial,” ranging in scope from drone mapping to smartphone organization, offshore wind energy planning, and a history of UCSB campus planning.
+The sixth annual Lightning Talks event was held on February 28 at the Mosher Alumni House.
+In this fast-paced, hour-long event 16 speakers from across and beyond campus presented three-minute talks falling under the broad theme of “space/spatial,” ranging in scope from drone mapping to smartphone organization, offshore wind energy planning, and a history of UCSB campus planning.

 The event, organized by Kitty Currier, was standing-room only, with about 80 attendees from diverse departments campus-wide, as well as from the local community.